-By Emily Reynolds, Managing Director, Outplacement & Career Transition Services, Bravanti and Gwen MacKenzie, Of Counsel, Quick Leonard Kieffer
+By Emily Reynolds, former Managing Director, Outplacement & Career Transition Services, Bravanti and Gwen MacKenzie, Of Counsel, Quick Leonard Kieffer

 The COVID-19 crisis is no doubt one of the largest public health crises our modern world has ever seen.
 As it continues to strain our healthcare system, we are only just beginning to see the wide-reaching implications for healthcare organizations, their leaders, and their people.

 Even before the virus outbreak, there were a number of factors contributing to uncertainty and consolidation in the healthcare marketplace.
 Fluid policy shifts in Washington continue to change payer-provider relationships, significantly increasing regulatory pressures.

 Combined with a public health crisis, even short-term strategy and business planning are difficult in such an uncertain environment.
 Facing the profound impacts of these challenges, it is no surprise that some healthcare leaders are evaluating their options for restructurings or reductions in force.

 Of course, these things have a cost other than bottom-line expenses: the cost to human capital.
 In these times, it is critical to take stock of the impact dramatic change has on the people involved and to have a plan in place should your organization need to make some tough decisions.